uccser/cs-field-guide/text/en/chapters/computer-vision.md

 Digital cameras have uniform sensitivity to light across their whole field of vision.
 Light intensity and colour are picked up by sensor elements on a silicon chip filtered by a red, blue, and green filters (Bayer filter) but they are not as good at capturing a wide range of light levels as our eyes are.
 Typically, a modern digital camera can automatically tune its exposure to either bright or dark scenes, but it might lose some detail (e.g. when it is tuned for dark exposure, any bright objects might just look like white blobs).

-{comment TODO image of Bayer colour filter}
+{image filename="placehold.it.500x400.png" caption="The Bayer colour filter, for filtering light into red, green and blue for a light sensor."}

 #### Colour Spaces